Ghanaian in Canada Wants to Return Home to Build Cheap Wooden Houses

-• A Ghanaian man living in Ghana said he wants to come back to his home country, Ghana, where he hopes to start a business
+• A Ghanaian man living in Canada said he wants to return to his home country, where he hopes to start a business

-• Eugene the carpenter said he intends to venture into building and construction when he finally returns to Ghana
+• Eugene, the carpenter, said he intends to venture into building and construction when he comes back to West Africa

-• Ghanaians on social media who watched his video thronged the comment section to share their thoughts on the matter
+• Social media users who watched his video thronged the comments section to share their thoughts on his big plans

-Eugene the carpenter, a Ghanaian living in Canada, has expressed his desire to return to Ghana after learning a skill abroad, believing it would help him start a business and earn money.
+A Ghanaian carpenter living in Canada is planning to return home after learning a skill abroad, believing it would help him start a business and earn money.

-According to the young man, he learnt to be a carpenter in Canada and is in the building and construction sector.
+According to the young man, Eugene, he learnt to be a carpenter in the North American country and is currently working in the building and construction sector.

 Eugene the carpenter, Ghanaian abroad, Ghanaian in Canada, Japa syndrome, Reverse japa, Return to Ghana, Wooden buildings.

-Eugene the carpenter, a Ghanaian in Canada, says he wants to return home to venture into the construction sector.
+Eugene, a Ghanaian carpenter in Canada, says he wants to return home to venture into the construction sector.
 Photo credit: SVTV Africa/YouTube & Getty Images

 Source: UGC